How does Amazon FBA work? Everything you need to know about the popular fulfillment service at a glance!

 • the shipping to the customer,

-• the returns management and reimbursements.
+• the returns management and returns processing.

-With Amazon FBA, little experience in logistics is required.
+With Amazon FBA, little experience in logistics is required

-Amazon FBA is not a guide to printing money.
+Amazon FBA is not a guide to printing money

-Seller Performance as a Criterion for the Buy Box
+Seller performance as a criterion for the Buy Box

-The algorithm favors FBA sellers in the Buy Box.
+The algorithm favors FBA sellers in the Buy Box

 Advantages of FBA